alljoyn/extras-webdocs/docs/develop/api-guide/config/cpp.md

 | `DefaultLanguage` | yes | `s` |
 | `DeviceName` | yes | `s` |

 An example PropertyStore implementation (ConfigStore) is provided below that specifies the following dictionary of metadata fields:

 * Keys are the field names.
 * Values are a Map of String to Object entries where the String is the language tag associated with the Object value.

-This implementation extends the example AboutStore implementation in the [About API Guide][about-api-guide-linux] and is passed to the AboutService instead of AboutStore.
+This implementation extends the example AboutStore implementation in the [About API Guide][about-api-guide-cpp] and is passed to the AboutService instead of AboutStore.

 ```cpp